7 Ransomware Prevention Tips for Reducing Risk

 So what is ransomware exactly?
 Ransomware is a type of malware installed by hackers that prevents users from gaining access to their devices and files until a fee is paid either in the form of money, or of late, Bitcoins.
 It can be installed easily onto your device when visiting malicious websites, opening suspicious emails or downloading infected software.
 In most instances, the hacker will either encrypt files on the devices hard drive that are impossible to decrypt without an encryption key, or they will lock the users system altogether until the ransom is paid to the hackers.
 A lot of the time the ransom may be small and under $500, but it’s often the downtime, man hours and data loss that can have the most devastating impact on the victim’s organization.

-Last but not least, communicate these tips to your internal staff to ensure that these precautions are adhered to companywide.
+Last but not least, communicate these tips to your internal staff to ensure that these precautions are adhered to company-wide.
 With Ransomware Trojans like Cryptowall, TeslaCrypt and Locky expected to encrypt a record number of servers in 2016, now is the time to prepare yourself.
 For more information about securing your employees, reach out to iCorps for a free consultation.